jscruggs/metric_fu/README.md

 * Until we can upgrade to the latest RubyParser, metric_fu will fail on parsing some 1.9 code, e.g. the new hash syntax, and possibly have issues with encodings

-* Please note that rake version 10.0.2 cannot be used, whereas 0.8.7 through 0.9.2.2 do work.

 _Gem Badge_